SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-view-menu-item.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > View

-Right-clicking on a view tab opens a context menu to interact with the view and its content.
+Right-clicking on a view tab opens a context menu for interacting with the view and its contents.

 ### How to contribute to the view context menu
 Context menu items can be added declaratively in an HTML template or via `WorkbenchService`.